 In this work, specific surrogate models to predict the production of struvite and calcium precipitates from cattle leachate are developed based on a detailed and robust thermodynamic model.
-In addition, the variability in the organic waste composition is captured through a probability framework based on Monte Carlo method.
+In addition, the variability in the organic waste composition is captured through a probability framework based on a Monte Carlo method.
 The reduced models obtained are used to evaluate the potential of struvite production from cattle waste to mitigate phosphorus releases in watersheds of the United States.
-Future applications of the developed surrogate models include the development of applications for environmental assessment and the design of policies to prevent nutrient releases, among others.
+Future applications of the surrogate models developed include the development of applications for environmental assessment and the design of policies to prevent nutrient releases, among others.

-2 Methods
+2. Methods

-2.1 Spatial resolution
+2.1.
+Spatial resolution

-A watershed is an area of land which drains all the streams and rainfall to a common drainage, 159 defining the spatial boundaries for the collection of lost elements as runoff.
-The surface water 160 drainages of the U.S. are identified by the U.S. Geological Survey through the Hydrologic Unit 161 Code system (HUC).
-The HUC system is a hierarchical system indicated by the number of digits 162 in groups of two, with six levels identified by codes from 2 to 12 digits (i.e., HUC2 to HUC12).
+A watershed is an area of land which drains all the streams and rainfall to a common drainage, defining the spatial boundaries for the collection of lost elements as runoff.
+The surface water drainages of the U.S. are identified by the U.S. Geological Survey through the Hydrologic Unit Code system (HUC).
+The HUC system is a hierarchical system indicated by the number of digits in groups of two, with six levels identified by codes from 2 to 12 digits (i.e., HUC2 to HUC12).
 These levels refer to regions, subregions, basins, subbasins, watersheds, and subwatersheds.
-The spatial resolution of this study is the continental United States at watershed scale, considering 165 the boundaries defined by the Hydrologic Unit Code system at 8 digits (HUC8), representing 166 the subbasin level (U.S. Geological Survey, 2013).
-167
+The spatial resolution of this study is the continental United States at watershed scale, considering the boundaries defined by the Hydrologic Unit Code system at 8 digits (HUC8), representing the subbasin level (U.S. Geological Survey, 2013).

-2.2 Assessment of anthropogenic phosphorus from agricultural activities
+2.2.
+Assessment of anthropogenic phosphorus from agricultural activities

-170 2.2.1 Phosphorus releases
+2.2.1.
+Phosphorus releases

 Agricultural emissions are one of the main sources of anthropogenic P releases due to the excessive use of commercial fertilizers and livestock manure for cropland nutrients needs and the uncontrolled nutrient runoff to waterbodies, although for some areas urban source releases can contribute significantly to the total P releases to the environment.
-However, this analysis is limited to the evaluation of phosphorus releases from agricultural activities (Dzombak, 2011; Alexander et al., 2008; Smith & Alexander, 1999).
+However, this analysis is limited to the evaluation of phosphorus releases from agricultural activities (Dzombak, 2011; Alexander et al., 2008; Smith and Alexander, 1999).

-Watershed phosphorus releases $(E_x)$ are computed as the sum of the phosphorus releases from fertilizer applications to croplands and from the manure generated by livestock facilities.
-178 The releases of phosphorus to each watershed by manure emissions, accounting cattle, swine and 179 poultry, and by fertilizers application, is reported by the IPNI NuGIS project.
-This is consitent 180 with the most recent data available (year 2014) for fertilizers sales provided by the Association of 181 American Plant Food Control Officials (AAPFCO), fitting the data to HUC8 watershed bound-182 aries.
-More information about the methodology used for the estimation of agricultural phospho-183 rus releases can be found in (International Plant Nutrition Institute (IPNI), 2012).
-Phosphorus 184 content for several commercial phosphate fertilizers and different manure types can be found in 185 Ohio State University Extension (2017) and Ohio State University Extension (2005) respectively.
-186
+Watershed phosphorus releases (E_x) are computed as the sum of the phosphorus releases from fertilizer applications to croplands and from the manure generated by livestock facilities.
+The releases of phosphorus to each watershed by manure emissions, accounting cattle, swine and poultry, and by fertilizers application, is reported by the IPNI NuGIS project.
+This is consistent with the most recent data available (year 2014) for fertilizers sales provided by the Association of American Plant Food Control Officials (AAPFCO), fitting the data to HUC8 watershed boundaries.
+More information about the methodology used for the estimation of agricultural phosphorus releases can be found in International Plant Nutrition Institute (IPNI) (2012).
+The phosphorus content for several commercial phosphate fertilizers and different manure types can be found in Ohio State University Extension (2017) and Ohio State University Extension (2005) respectively.

-2.2.2 Phosphorus uptakes
+2.2.2.
+Phosphorus uptakes

 The elements considered for phosphorus uptake are the crops sown and managed by humans in each watershed.
 Additionally, the phosphorus retained by wetlands has been considered in the phosphorus balance.
 The phosphorus uptake by each type of vegetation at watershed level is computed as the product of the land area occupied, the grow yields per area unit and the phosphorus uptake per plant mass unit.
-Therefore, the total watershed phosphorus uptake $(U_x)$ is computed as the sum of the phosphorus uptake by each type of plant, Eq.
-1.
+Therefore, the total watershed phosphorus uptake (U_x) is computed as the sum of the phosphorus uptake by each type of plant, Eq.
+(1).

-$$U_x = \sum{i}^{i} \operatorname{Area}i \cdot \operatorname{Yield}i \cdot \operatorname{P}{\operatorname{uptake}}i \, \forall \, i \in \operatorname{Plant \, varieties}$$ (1)
+$$U_x = \sum{i}^{i} \operatorname{Area}{i} \cdot \operatorname{Yield}{i} \cdot \operatorname{P}{\operatorname{uptake}}{i} \ \forall \ i \in \operatorname{Plant varieties}$$ (1)